 Procedure – Yacht Vat Leasing

-- Prior approval (request thereof submitted in writing) by the VAT Commissioner is required for the arrangement to be adopted.
-Each application is considered on its own merits and will require the following: (a) the lease agreement (b) proof of the value of the yacht whether through an invoice (if yacht is new) or through a valuation of the yacht carried out by a professional recognized by the VAT Department (c) Declaration by the Lessor in relation to the whereabouts of the yacht (if available) and requesting the Commissioner to apply the rate as per the Guidelines and (d) specifications of the vessel.
+• Prior approval (request thereof submitted in writing) by the VAT Commissioner is required for the arrangement to be adopted.
+Each application is considered on its own merits and will require the following: (a) the lease agreement (b) proof of the value of the yacht whether through an invoice (if yacht is new) or through a valuation of the yacht carried out by a professional recognized by the VAT Department (c) Declaration by the Lessor in relation to the whereabouts of the yacht (if available) and requesting the Commissioner to apply the rate as per the Guidelines and (d) specifications of the yacht.

-- An initial contribution shall be paid by the lessee to the lessor amounting to 40% of the value of the craft.
+• The first lease payment shall be paid by the lessee to the lessor amounting to 30% of the total lease income.

 The acquisition of the yacht by the Malta Company attracts VAT upon importation.
-However, upon request, the Commissioner of VAT may grant a concession from the payment of the said VAT and therefore the VAT, upon importation, is not paid.
+However, upon request, the Commissioner of VAT may grant a concession from the payment of the said VAT.
 The Malta Company may at this stage have the option to register the boat under the Maltese flag.

-By way of illustration, a sailing yacht of 20 meters length having the market value of Euro250,000, the pleasure yacht will be presumed to have sailed in the EU waters for 50% of the time during which it was lease-purchased and therefore the effective rate of VAT would be 9%.
-Assuming the yacht is being leased to the lessee by a Malta company for a period of 36 months at a profit of 10%, the initial contribution payable by the lessee at date of the contract amounts to a minimum of 40% (+ VAT) of the total lease income.
+By way of illustration, a sailing yacht of 20 meters length, having the market value of Euro 250,000, would be presumed to have sailed in the EU waters for 50% of the time during which it was lease-purchased and therefore the effective rate of VAT would be 9%.
+Assuming the yacht is being leased to the lessee by a Malta company for a period of 36 months at a profit of 10%, the initial lease payment payable by the lessee at date of the contract amounts to 30% (+ VAT) of the total lease income.
 The lease payments for the remaining lease term shall be paid monthly to the Malta Company.

 Yacht with 20 meter length at the value of Euro 250,000

-- Initial Contribution equivalent to 40% of Euro 250,000 plus VAT, which is paid at 18% but only on the 50% of lease amount, resulting in an effective tax rate of 9%, therefore Euro 82,500 x 9% = Euro 7,425 VAT
+b.
+First Lease Payment is equivalent to 30% of the total lease income plus VAT, which is paid at 18% but only on the 50% of lease amount, resulting in an effective tax rate of 9%, therefore Euro 82,500 x 9% = Euro 7,425 VAT

 In preparing this paper we are relying upon the relevant provisions of the Maltese VAT Act as amended to date, the regulations thereunder, the Guidelines and the judicial and administrative interpretations thereof as these are applicable as at the date hereof.
 These provisions and interpretations are subject to change and such changes could affect the notes above.